Aliases for IL6ST Gene

 GeneCards Summary for IL6ST Gene

 IL6ST (Interleukin 6 Signal Transducer) is a Protein Coding gene.
-Diseases associated with IL6ST include kaposi sarcoma and myeloma.
-Among its related pathways are Signaling by GPCR and IL6-mediated signaling events.
-GO annotations related to this gene include protein homodimerization activity and interleukin-6 receptor binding.
+Diseases associated with IL6ST include Kaposi Sarcoma and Hepatocellular Adenoma.
+Among its related pathways are NFAT and Cardiac Hypertrophy and Cytokine Signaling in Immune system.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and interleukin-6 receptor binding.
 An important paralog of this gene is CSF3R.

 UniProtKB/Swiss-Prot for IL6ST Gene